Himani-s-Devadiga/Placement-Training-Program-August-2025/Day1/notes.md

 Membership Operators: in, not in

-problems were made to do on codeforces and gave us practice on 1p basic python programs
+Problems were made to do on codeforces and gave us practice on 10 basic python programs